MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P3-Setup-Main-Scene/content.md

 Drag `Character.ccb` onto the scene.
 Set its *position* to `(50%, 0)` and create a `doc root var` code connection to `character`.

-**Setup the Sushi Stack**
+**Set up the Sushi Stack**

-We are about to setup the necessary nodes for the sushi stack.
+We are about to set up the necessary nodes for the sushi stack.
 First we'll add a roll and position its bottom slightly off the screen.
 Drag `Piece.ccb` onto the scene.
 Set its *position* to `(50%, -30)` and its *anchor point* to `(0.5, 0)`.
 This roll will serve as our base (similar to the tree stump in Timberman).

 Now we'll add an empty *CCNode* and position it so we have a reference point to programmatically build up our sushi stack.
 Drag in a *Node* from the *node library* pane on the left side of SpriteBuilder onto the scene.
 Set its *position* to `(50%, 28)` and its *anchor point* to `(0.5, 0)`.
 Create a `doc root var` code connection to `piecesNode` in the empty *CCNode* so we can use it programmatically later.